rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 to snake-case `<header_command>`).  `impl Config` also defines several 'low-level' parsers which make it simple to parse common patterns like simple presence or not (`parse_name_directive()`), header-command:parameter(s) (`parse_name_value_directive()`), optional parsing only if a particular `cfg` attribute is defined (`has_cfg_prefix()`) and many more.
-The low-level parsers are found near the end of the `impl Config` block--be sure to look through them and their associated parsers immediately above to see how they are used to avoid writing additional parsing code unneccessarily.
+The low-level parsers are found near the end of the `impl Config` block; be sure to look through them and their associated parsers immediately above to see how they are used to avoid writing additional parsing code unneccessarily.

 As a concrete example, here is the implementation for the `parse_failure_status()` parser, in